 The Pasadena Partnership believes that as a community, we can end homelessness.
 The solution is surprisingly simple – housing.

 The Pasadena Partnership to End Homelessness is dedicated to planning and developing evidence-based strategies to prevent and end homelessness in Pasadena, CA.

 In order to end homelessness, we cannot simply manage the problem through emergency services and supports such as shelters and soup kitchens.
 When people begin to depend on emergency services, without access to permanent housing and necessary supports, this leads to declining health and well-being, and an uncertain future.

 We believe that the solution to homelessness is simple: permanent housing.
 Stable housing is the foundation upon which people build their lives–absent a safe, decent, affordable place to live, it is next to impossible to achieve good health, positive educational outcomes, or reach one’s economic potential.
-Providing an immediate connection to permanent housing and then providing services as needed (i.e. Housing First) can ensure that over 80% of homeless individuals remain housed, even among persons with severe substance abuse and mental health conditions.
+Providing an immediate connection to permanent housing and then providing services as needed (i.e. Housing First) can ensure that over 95% of Pasadena residents who formerly experienced homelessness remain housed, even among people with severe substance abuse and mental health conditions.

 As Pasadena has shifted focus towards a housing first model, the Pasadena Partnership has re-oriented its emergency shelters to facilitate this new focus.
 Thus, emergency services such as emergency shelters and basic services have become a pathway to permanent housing, providing temporary shelter and assessment to match homeless individuals with the most appropriate housing.

 This approach is working!
 Since implementing a housing first model in 2011, the City of Pasadena has seen a decrease in homelessness by 53%.